-Casey's completed a major transformational acquisition of Fikes (CEFCO stores) adding 198 locations and expanding into 4 new states while dramatically scaling the business.
+Casey's completed a major acquisition of Fikes/CEFCO convenience stores, adding 198 locations across four states and expanding from 17 to 20 states of operation.

 Buyback activity reduced 99.3% — capital being redeployed elsewhere or cash conservation underway.